 Jersey Recommendation: #10 Hawerchuk.
 Was there any doubt?
 The undisputed leader of the Jets during this time.
 Get it in the home whites, a classic symbol of the playoff whiteouts in Winnipeg.

-So, that begs the question, what do I have against black (or almost-black) jerseys?
+So, what’s the problem?
 Hockey is a sport that’s played on a blank canvas – a clean sheet of white ice – and putting splashes of colour onto that canvas makes for a more interesting and absorbing game to watch.
 A road white jersey versus a home black jersey is just not taking advantage of one of the opportunities that playing the sport of hockey gives you.
 Take notes Los Angeles.

 Aside from that, these are some solid looking jerseys.
-Like the preceding jerseys, it’s nothing incredibly flashy with a well-executed traditional hockey jersey aesthetic.
-But it’s also got some interesting contemporary elements to it.
+It’s a well-executed traditional hockey jersey aesthetic, but with some interesting contemporary elements to it.
 The piping along the bottom of the jersey follows the contour of the jersey line rather than just being a straight line.
-In this case, it works really well.
 The two sets of striping on the sleeves too is a slightly departure from standard hockey design aesthetics, but it works well in this case.
 I’m not convinced it works as well on the road white, since it’s crossing over the dark blue band on the sleeves, but that’s a small complaint.

 If anyone with no previous hockey knowledge were to ask me what a typically standard hockey jersey looks like, I would probably pull up this jersey.
 It’s just so incredibly solid and again, nothing flashy and gets the job done.
 It is the quintessential hockey jersey.

 That’s not to say it’s the best hockey jersey ever.
-Sorry Jets fans, but I wouldn’t put it close to the best ever.
 Those are the jerseys that push the envelope successfully, or have some amount of flash, or uniqueness, or element that’s specific to the team wearing it.
 And these Jets jerseys don’t really have anything like that.